Naoto Shirogane: Appearances

 Naoto appears in Persona 4 and is a young woman trying to solve the murders in the game.
 Due to the gendered stereotypes of detectives and institutional misogyny in law enforcement, Naoto presents as a man in order to hide her sex.
 Correctly suspecting that initial suspect that the young Mitsuo Kubo is merely a copycat killer, Naoto uses herself as bait by appearing on TV and allowing herself to be kidnapped by the culprit.
 The main characters follow Naoto to the TV world, where Naoto is confronted by her opposite, the Shadow, who expresses their frustration with her birth sex and at being treated like a child by the police.
 Naoto explains after Shadow Naoto has been defeated due to the male-oriented nature of the police department, which is why she had been presenting as male.
-Once Naoto comes to understand her feelings, her Shadow turns into the Persona Sukuna-Hikona (スクナヒコナ), a robotic humanoid wearing a blue suit jacket that has an insect-like head and butterfly-like wings.
+Once Naoto comes to understand her feelings, her Shadow turns into the Persona Sukuna-Hikona, a robotic humanoid wearing a blue suit jacket that has an insect-like head and butterfly-like wings.

 Following Naoto's recovery from her time in the TV world, she joins the protagonists in finding the culprit, having gained clues about his method thanks to her kidnapping.
 Throughout Yu's interactions with Naoto, she regains her passion for being a detective.
 Depending on the player's actions, Naoto can become intimate with Yu.
 Naoto also decides that she is not a detective just to uphold her family tradition, but because she wants to be and thoroughly enjoy it no matter her gender or age.
-Her Persona then evolves into Yamato-Takeru (ヤマトタケル), a humanoid in a white and blue traditional armed forces dress uniform with a more bird-like appearance.
+Her Persona then evolves into Yamato-Takeru, a humanoid in a white and blue traditional armed forces dress uniform with a more bird-like appearance.
 In the game's ending, Naoto decides to stay in Inaba, unsure what to do now that the case is closed.

 Naoto appears as a playable character in Persona 4 Arena, where she is pursuing the character Mitsuru Kirijo from Persona 3.
 She once again appears in the sequel Persona 4 Arena Ultimax investigating the appearance of the TV World's fog in Inaba again and fighting for the culprit behind such chaos.
 She later appears in Persona 4: Dancing All Night.

 A novel that takes place one year after Persona 4 was released starring Naoto called Persona 4 x Detective Naoto, where she is investigating the disappearance of her old friend Touko Aoi.
 This novel was made by Dengeki Bunko.
 A manga adaptation drawn by Satoshi Shiki ran in the monthly magazine Dengeki Maoh from 2012 until 2014.